ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 It's a nice package but the embedded design choice to eliminate dynamic memory allocation does mean additional care must be taken in the user code to manage the data structures.

-The GUIslice Builder creates a cross-platform desktop application that automates some of the boilerplate code generation and tracking of the UI pieces.
+The GUIslice Builder creates a cross-platform desktop application that automates the boilerplate code generation and tracking of the UI pieces.
 For example, the Builder helps manage:
 - Defines, enums, UI storage declarations
 - Coordinates and dimensions of UI elements can be visually created
 - Colors and fonts can also be modelled within the Builder